 Clubs for girls with learning and behavioural difficulties

-The Learning Support Assistants run a range of clubs throughout the school week, these take place during lunch times and after school.
+The Learning Support Assistants run a range of clubs and interventions throughout the school week, these take place during lunch times and after school.
 These are important for those students who find designated social times, such as break and lunch daunting.
 Rather than leave these students struggle with any fears and insecurities they may have, we create a space for them where they can develop in confidence and in time become equipped to handle themselves in social situations.
 Homework Club runs each afternoon except Fridays from 3.30 to 4.30 pm.
 Students have the opportunity to receive support from both LSAs and sixth formers who assist at the club on a voluntary basis.